cpp-johnny/competitive/codeforces/0thinkingProcess.md

 remember to +1 to the i since qn says Numbers are numbered from 1 in the input order.

 lol im sure there would be a even more efificent and fast way to solve it but i want to eat dinner now, and it kinda works 😝😝

+## Optimised solution

+Got curious and wanted to find out what's a betetr solution.

+the new optimised solution is:

+1. start looping from beginning, collecting `odd_count`, `even_count`, `odd_index` and `even_index`.
+The `odd_index` and `even_index` only updates the fist time each appears.

+2.After reading the first 3 elements, as soon as either `odd_count` or `even_count` hits 2, you know the majority.The other parity is the minority.

+3. You continue the loop, but you're not updating the index of the majority anymore.
+You only wait until the first element of the minority appears (if it hasn’t already), and then update the corresponding index once.

+4. From the last 2 if loops we can see that the moment the `odd/even_index` changed, we output the current index, which is the minority.

+This solution has time complexity of `O(n)` and space complexity of `O(1)`.
+The previous solution is `O(n)` for both.